 If you do not have the positive agreement of your employee to a change, then the changes are likely to be void because agreement is the essence of a contract.
 We strongly advise that any change to an employment contract should be thoroughly explained.

-If the original contract was made more than a couple of years, it may be better to start afresh with clean modern versions than to amend old ones.
+If the original contract was made more than a couple of years, it may be better to start afresh with clean modern employment contracts than to amend old ones.
 That way, you will pick up any other new law you might not have known about.

 How to approach staff